Reconstructing Hand-Object Interactions in the Wild: Method

 \subsection{Joint Optimization}

-So far we described how we optimize hand pose and object pose individually.
-To obtain the final reconstruction, we optimize their 3D arrangement jointly.

-Naively putting the hand and object together may result in implausible results (Figure~\ref{fig:qual_steps}, row 2), i.e., the hand and object are far away from each other in 3D or having interpenetration.
-Obtaining a coherent 3D arrangement of hand and object in one shot is challenging due to the depth and scale ambiguity given only 2D input.
-For example, a large object distant from the camera can have the same rendering result in 2D as a smaller object closer to the camera.
+In this section, we describe how to jointly optimize the 3D hand and object results from previous sections (Figure~\ref{fig:pipeline}c).
+Naively putting them together may result in implausible hand-object reconstructions (Figure~\ref{fig:qual_steps}, row 2), \ie, the hand and object are far away from each other in 3D or having interpenetration.
+This issue is caused by the depth and scale ambiguity given only 2D input: a large object distant from the camera can have the same rendering result in 2D as a smaller object closer to the camera.
+To help resolve the ambiguity, we impose additional constraints based on hand-object distance and collision.

-To resolve the ambiguity issue, we perform one more step to optimize the hand and object jointly (Figure~\ref{fig:pipeline}c).
-The human hand scale varies much less than the object scale and can thus be used as a reference to constrain the object scale.
-Moreover, by optimizing hand and object together, we can impose additional constraints based on their depth ordering, hand-object contact, and interpenetration.

-Here, we first define the overall objective for jointly optimizing the hand and the object:

-In the following, we describe each loss term in detail.
-We note that including additional constraints to enforce more in-domain knowledge is possible.
-However, we find these simple constraints to work reasonably well in practice.

-\ourparagraph{Ordinal depth loss.} One common error in the reconstruction is the wrong depth ordering of hand and object, e.g., a bottle lying on the back side of human hand resulting in an infeasible grasp.
-To encourage correct depth ordering, we add the ordinal depth loss term introduced in Jiang et al~\cite{jiang2020mpshape}.
-With instance masks prediction from~\cite{kirillov2020pointrend}, we first obtain a joint mask $\boldsymbol{M}_{all}$ for hand and object, where $\boldsymbol{M}_{all}(p)$ stores the category label for the pixel $p$, it is $0$ if the pixel in background, $1$ if the pixel in hand, $2$ if the pixel in object.
-We can also obtain a rendered mask $\boldsymbol{M}_{rend}(p)$using the 3D hand and object into 2D.
-In the meantime, we render depth maps for both object and hand, denoted as $\boldsymbol{D}_o$ and $\boldsymbol{D}_h$ respectively.
-Finally, we calculate the ordinal depth loss for all pixels with a wrong depth ordering: